-XDeviceTimeCoord XGetDeviceMotionEvents(axis_count return), display, device, stop, nevents_return, mode return, axis_count_return); display Specifies the connection to the X server. device Specifies the desired device. start Specifies the start time. stop Specifies the stop time. nevents_return Returns the number of positions in buffer returned for this request. the motion mode_return Returns the mode of the nevents in The mode will be one of the Absolute or Relative . axis_count_return Returns the number of axes report of the positions returned. rted in each
+XDeviceTimeCoord display, device, axis_count_return); XGetDeviceMotionEvents( axis_count_return), stop, nevents_return, mode_return, display Specifies the connection to the X server. device Specifies the desired device. start Specifies the start time. stop Specifies the stop time. nevents_return Returns the number of positions in the motion buffer returned for this request. mode_return Returns the mode of the nevents information.
+The mode will be one of the following: $\tt Absolute\ or\ Relative$ . axis_count_return Returns the number of axes reported in each of the positions returned.